 Earlier in the 1990s, my work centered on the economics of waste and recycling.
 Selected publications are listed here; many of my studies in this area, done at the Tellus Institute, are available only in hard copy.

-A final area of interest - a short list of publications for now - involves macroeconomics and crisis.
+A final area of interest - with a shorter list of publications - involves macroeconomics and crisis.

-It has unfortunately become necessary to add a page responding to Richard Tol's attacks on my work.
-Please read and sign the economists' statement of support for my work, found on that page.
+It has unfortunately become necessary to add a page to this website responding to Richard Tol's attacks on my work.

 On a very different note, my wife, Becky Sarah, has written an excellent book, Grandmothering: Real Life in Real Families.
 I recommend it, for anyone who is or knows a grandmother.